JohnKearney1/repostudio/src-tauri/README.md

 # Commands Module Reference

-All functions in should be wrapped in Tauri commands using `spawn_blocking`.
-This design ensures that blocking operations do not affect the responsiveness of the main thread.
+All functions are wrapped in Tauri commands using `spawn_blocking` to ensure that blocking operations do not affect the responsiveness of the main thread.

 ---

 ## Repository CRUD